-The EU Settlement Scheme was designed for EU/EEA/Swiss citizens (and their family members) who came to the UK before January 2021 and wish to continue living here.
+The EU Settlement Scheme was designed for EU/EEA/Swiss citizens who came to the UK before January 2021 and wish to continue living here, and for their family members of any nationality who wish to join them in the UK (see below).
 Depending on the length of your stay in the UK, EUSS will grant you one of two statuses.

 Check your email regularly - including your spam and junk folders.
 The Home Office may contact you to request further evidence, to provide you with a Certificate of Application, or to notify you of the outcome of your application.